zhengrui315/Pythia-Read/README.md

 ## Introduction
-This is a python script that reads Mr Nicolas's file and extract `K_L0` info.
+This is a python script that reads Mr Nicolas's file and extracts `K_L0` data.

 ## How to run
 Please first install Python3.